BOARD MEMBERSHIP

 In addition to Washington state laws, the legal duties of nonprofit board members includes duty of care, the duty of loyalty, and the duty of obedience.

-• Care: The responsibility for making informed judgments lies with the board member, which means they need to secure facts and ask questions to get clarity of the issues.
+Care: The responsibility for making informed judgments lies with the board member.
+This means they need to secure facts and ask questions to get clarity of the issues.

-• Obedience: Board members have the responsibility for making sure that the organization complies with all federal, state, and local laws and regulations.
+Obedience: Board members have the responsibility of making sure that the organization complies with all federal, state, and local laws and regulations.